Virgo-Alpha/insecurity/README.md

 ## Vulnerability Management Pipeline

-To address the vulnerabilities in the Insecurity web application, a vulnerability management pipeline was established.
+To address the vulnerabilities in the Insecurity web application, a vulnerability management pipeline was established on the safe-solution branch of this repository.
 This pipeline consists of the following stages:

 1. **Discovery**: Identifying vulnerabilities through code security reviews, automated testing, and responsible disclosure programs.
 2. **Reproduction**: Reproducing vulnerabilities in a staging or System Integration Testing (SIT) environment to understand their impact.